Frequently Asked Questions

 Work experience aims to provide students with the opportunity to see the world of work at first hand, to make comparisons with school life, to acquire and develop Key Skills, to sample as wide a range of tasks as possible under the supervision of experienced workers and to make a small contribution to the work of a team.

-Work experience is also an integral part of the curriculum with preparation and follow-up work being done in Citizenship lessons.
+Work experience is also an integral part of the curriculum with preparation and follow-up work being done in Learning for Life lessons.

 Who organises work experience?